yuanqing/taxonomist/README.md

 ## Changelog

 - 2.1.0
-  - Add `fn` for modifying the value to be used for categorising the objects
+  - Add `fn` for modifying the value used for categorising the objects in `arr`
 - 2.0.0
-  - Drop support for returning indices
+  - Drop support for returning indices in the result
   - The value corresponding to `prop` in each object need not be an array
 - 1.0.0
   - Initial release